 WSU Vancouver and WSU System Resources

 WSU Vancouver Cougar Pride is a registered student organization and campus resource representing lesbian, gay, bisexual, transgender, gender-variant, queer, questioning, intersex, asexual, pansexual (LGBTQ+) and ally communities at WSU Vancouver.
 Cougar Pride includes students and alumni who work to foster an inclusive and equitable environment on campus for fellow LGBTQ+ Cougs.
-Connect with Cougar Pride on Facebook.
+Cougar Pride is active on Instagram, @cougarpride.wsuv.
+Cougar Pride also has a Discord server.
+To get access to the server, email Cougar Pride club advisor Sam Buechler at email@example.com.

 Tips to Make Class More Welcoming for Transgender and Gender-variant Students: The Office of Equity and Diversity at WSU Vancouver provides these strategies to create a more inclusive, equitable, and culturally responsive classroom and/or workplace where transgender and gender-variant people feel welcomed and supported to achieve success.